hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_batch/introduction.md

 ### Job Instance Completion

 A Batch Job Maintenance Service runs every minute to monitor the status of all Job Instances and the Job Instance is transitioned to either `COMPLETED`, `ERRORED` or `FAILED` according to the status of all outstanding work chunks for that job instance.
 If the job instance is still `IN_PROGRESS` this maintenance service also estimates the time remaining to complete the job.

+## Logging

+The job instance ID and work chunk ID are both available through the logback MDC and can be accessed using the `%X` specifier in a `logback.xml` file.
+See [Logging](/docs/appendix/logging.html#logging) for more details about logging in HAPI.